 Make time for small talk.
 Ensure they feel included in team decisions.
 And if you have the resources, make occasional face-to-face meetings a reality too, whether that’s bringing remote employees along to conferences, flying them in to spend a few days in the office, or hosting company-wide retreats once or twice a year.

 It's important to have a variety of tools available that work seamlessly together.
 Just like you would grab an office employee to join in on a meeting, it’s easy to loop in remote employees to join in via a video call when you have the technology to do so.

 If your remote workers are struggling with poor connections on conference calls, have no means of easily chatting with colleagues, and are forced to use unapproved messaging apps or long email chains just to get in touch with the right people, then you have failed them!
 Ask, “Are the tools we’re using working for you remotely?”
 Technology should support them in every way, not make it more difficult for them to get their jobs done.
 It’s crucial to invest in the right tools.
 From video calls to cloud-based platforms that do it all, there are many tech options that can help a team stay connected and productive.

 Stay Connected, Even When You’re Worlds Away

 Skilled employees will thrive with remote and flex work options.
 With a little dedication from leaders plus the right technology, it’s possible to create a thriving culture and productive team.
-Find a software platform that works on everyone’s computers and phones, making it easy to connect and collaborate no matter the location.
+Find a solution (like Huddle Office) that works on everyone’s computers and phones, making it easy to connect and collaborate no matter the location.
 When all employees--remote and local--are integrated into the same communications platform, you’ll see a productivity increase for your company and a better quality of life for your team.
-The era of the remote workforce is here and lucky for you, the tools to support them are too!
+The work-from-anywhere era is finally here and lucky for you, the tools to support it are too!